“How much does logo design cost?” It’s one of the most popular questions we get asked here at Canny.

 And then there’s crowdsourcing.

-A long time ago, I wrote a post called 5 Reasons Not to Crowdsource Your Design Projects and what I wrote then, still stands today.
+Recently, I wrote a post about outsourcing your projects, and what I wrote then, still stands today.

 Here’s the deal: